-The Harry and Jeanette Weinberg Early Stage Services provides a supportive environment for people with Mild Cognitive Impairment (MCI) or an early form of dementia, such as Alzheimer’s disease.
+The Harry and Jeanette Weinberg Early Stage Center Beginnings at CaringKind provides a supportive environment and specialized socialization programs for people with Mild Cognitive Impairment (MCI) or an early – mid stage form of dementia, such as Alzheimer’s disease.
+Each meeting offers social, intellectual, and physical engagement in an uplifting and safe setting.
 Care partners, family members and professionals will also find an array of educational resources, counseling and support available to them.

 Our Early Stage Services were profiled in “Fraying at the Edges: Her Fight to Live With Alzheimer’s” by N.R.
 Kleinfield in The New York Times in May 2016.
 If you are interested in any of the programs discussed in the story, please call our 24-hour Helpline at 646-744-2900.

 The Community Room